MayaY2014/softlayer-python/README.md

-## Introduction
+## Our Project Page

-Our project page uses a content-first framework for writing web documents in Markdown.
+We use a homegrown content-first framework for writing web documents in Markdown.
 It's design is ideal for spinning up Jekyll-powered static websites on GitHub.

-### Benefits
+### Built to Suit Needs

 Unable to find a framework agnostic enough for both readers and writers, we began development on our own.
-The overarching intent for this framework includes:
+The overarching intent here is not to reinvent the wheel, but rather to provide a gap-filler with the aesthetics that readers yearn for and the functionality that writers call for.

+### Gap Functionality

-* Writing content exclusively in Markdown
+* Write content exclusively in Markdown
-* Guaranteeing fast load times
+* Guarantee fast load times
-* Automating repetitive tasks
+* Automate repetitive tasks
-* Embedding responsiveness in its core rather than wrapping code around elements to make it responsive
+* Embed responsiveness in its core rather than wrapping code around elements to make it responsive
-* Having indexes/tables of content built automatically
+* Have indexes/tables of content built automatically
-* ~~Using one source file to serve configuration data to other components and pages~~
+* ~~Use one source file to serve configuration data to other components and pages~~
-* ~~Generating a configuration file instantly from the command line~~
+* ~~Generate a configuration file instantly from the command line~~
-* Deploying minified or unminified JavaScript and CSS in production
+* Deploy minified or unminified JavaScript and CSS in production
-* Running a local instance of the site on modern Windows OS platforms
+* Run a local instance of the site on modern Windows OS platforms
-* ~~Creating new Markdown pages instantly from the command line~~
+* ~~Create new Markdown pages instantly from the command line~~
-* ~~Hiding reading distractions~~
+* ~~Hide reading distractions~~
-* ~~Switching screen contrasts to help those that read better with a dark backdrop~~
+* ~~Switch screen contrasts to help those that read better with a dark backdrop~~

 ### Features and Delighters